Complete Guide to Shopify Attribution Tracking in 2026

 With Proper Attribution:

-UTM parameters are tags you add to URLs to track where traffic comes from.
+UTM parameters are tags you add to the end of URLs that tell your analytics tools exactly where each visitor came from — which platform, which campaign, and which specific ad.
 They're the foundation of attribution tracking.

 utm_source *required